-Every woman has experienced vaginal discomforts at least once in their lifetime.
-Most common symptoms include discharge, odor, itch, pain and vaginal burning.
-These symptoms cause you to sit restlessly, always feeling like something is not quite right “down there”.
-If the symptoms get stronger, they can seriously affect the quality of life, especially your love life, since sex can become very uncomfortable and even painful.
+Every woman experiences vaginal discomforts at some stage in their life.
+The most common symptoms include discharge, odour, itch, pain and vaginal burning.
+These symptoms can seriously affect the quality of life.
+Your love life may be particularly affected because sex can become very uncomfortable and even painful.

 If you suspect that burning may be related to a product you used recently, rinse the area thoroughly as soon as possible to remove the residues and minimize the effect.
-Afterwards you can use a natural soothing product or a vaginal gel with prebiotics that can help the good bacteria recuperate more quickly and hopefully avoid other symptoms.
-In order to prevent these kind of issues, choose natural products that do not contain harsh chemicals, fragrances or dyes.
+Afterwards, use a natural, soothing product or a vaginal gel with prebiotics to help the good bacteria recuperate and give some immediate relief.
+In order to prevent these kinds of issues, choose natural products that do not contain harsh chemicals, fragrances or dyes.

-If vaginal burning is occurring due to dryness, ask your gynecologist for a most suitable solution.
-Your options include local estrogen creams, vaginal moisturizers and lubricants.
-The main difference between moisturizers and lubricants is that the first group of products will provide you with a more of a long-term relief.
-This is ideal if vaginal dryness is causing discomfort when exercising or walking.
-Lubricants are used prior to sexual intercourse and will provide you short-term relief, which can help make sex more pleasurable and painless.
+If you are experiencing vaginal burning due to dryness, ask your gynaecologist for a suitable solution.
+Your options include oestrogen creams, vaginal moisturizers and lubricants.
+The main difference between moisturisers and lubricants is that the first group of products are intended to give you more long-term relief.
+This is ideal if vaginal dryness is causing discomfort when you exercise or walk.
+Lubricants are used prior to sexual intercourse and will give short-term relief, which can help make sex more pleasurable and painless.

-When the irritation and inflammation occur, allow your vagina some time to heal and avoid intercourse until the symptoms are completely gone.
-Resist the urge to scratch the affected area, because this can only make things worse, causing swelling and pain.
+When irritation and inflammation occur, allow your vagina some time to heal and avoid intercourse until the symptoms are completely gone.
+Resist the urge to scratch the affected area, because this will only make things worse, causing swelling and pain.